 When you neglect to change or clean your air filter regularly, it can often lead to a related issue – a dirty condenser coil.
 Similar to a clogged filter, a dirty coil will block the flow of cooled air and wreak havoc with your air conditioner.

 Normally, you should maintain your AC to help avoid problems.
-However, if you’ve let the situation slide, the best solution is professional cleaning and repair.
+However, if you’ve let the situation slide, the best solution is a professional cleaning and air conditioner repair.

 4. Check Circuit Breaker

 An AC blowing warm air shows you that your indoor air handler unit is on, and the power supply is functional.
 So far, so good.
 But what about the outdoor unit — the condenser?
 If its power has gone out, the system won’t cool the air it blows out.

 Take a look at the circuit breaker, which controls the condenser unit, and reset it if it has tripped.
 If the breaker trips continually, you might have a dangerous electrical problem, which needs repair by a licensed electrician or HVAC pro.

 5. Low Refrigerant